KatieCassady/World_Happiness/README.md

 # World Happiness and COVID
 Capstone project for CodeLouisville Data Analysis Course

-This project will compare the World Happiness Report for 2015, 2020, & 2022 (https://www.kaggle.com/datasets/mathurinache/world-happiness-report?resource=download) to look for a correlation between countries happiness level with their trust in their government pre-, during, & post-COVID.
+This project will compare the World Happiness Report for 2015 to 2022 (https://www.kaggle.com/datasets/mathurinache/world-happiness-report?resource=download) to look for a correlation between countries happiness level with their trust in their government and freedom to make life choices over before, during, and post-COVID.

 Instructions
 1. Clone the repo to your machine
 2. Create a virtual environment and install the packages listed in the requirements.txt
-3. Remove columns that are unique to different years:
+3. Remove columns that are unique to different years or I know I don't plan to use.
+Most are standard deviations:
 2015 - Standard
 	Region
 	Dystopia Residual